BirdmanRidesAgain/TechShadow/README.md

 |   Sean Cunningham |   sean-cunningham |   sean.cunningham-2@colorado.edu  |

 ## Vision statement
 Whether it has been part of a career path transition, a switch to a new company, or even a change from one development team to another in the same company, we have all wished we had the opportunity to see if the grass actually is greener on the other side.
-TechShodow allows its users the opportunity to see first hand, in a stress free environment, what a day in the life of a developer truly entails, so that they can make confident informed decisions about that next career move.
+TechShadow allows its users the opportunity to see first hand, in a stress free environment, what a day in the life of a developer truly entails, so that they can make confident informed decisions about that next career move.

 ## Motivation
 Each member of this team has expressed that they would have benefited from a tool like TechShadow in their own lives.
 I think we are all excited to bring this product to life so that others (or even ourselves) can benefit from it in their future career decisions.